ogasege/aws-build-games-challenge-jotto/jotto-game/RETRO_JOURNEY.md

 ### 3. Component Creation

-The AI generated complete React components with proper structure, props, and state management:
+The React components were built with proper structure, props, and state management:

 ```jsx
 const GuessResults = ({ guesses, matches }) => {